saved-models/data-utilities/README.md

 ## Pre-requisites:

-The data model is stored in an external repository.
-Make sure to run
+After we integrated LinkML, there is an external dependency on our work-in-progress data model.
+This is stored in an external repository, so make sure to run,

     git submodule init && git submodule update